elementary/hig/code-reviews/prepare-code-for-review.md

 ## Program for the present, not the future

-At elementary we believe in the YAGNI principle (You aren't gonna need it): Always implement when you _actually have_ a need - but never when you _think_ you are _gonna_ need it.
+At elementary, we believe in the YAGNI principle (You aren't gonna need it): Always implement when you _actually have_ a need - but never when you _think_ you are _gonna_ need it.
 Combined with continous refactoring, the YAGNI principle keeps the code base as simple as possible while helping us to avoid technical debt.

 ## Avoid big changes in one go

 As someone proposing a code change, probably the most helpful thing is to keep it small.
 A small Pull Request feels less intimidating for a code reviewer, so there is a higher chance to get timely feedback for such a request.
 In addition, a small change is a lot less to test and there is a much smaller chance of a regression - both things lead to a higher overall quality and therefore to a better experience for the end user.

-If you're proposing large functional changes, it's usually better to do so in several smaller Pull Request and linking them to a corresponding issue report which explains the overarching goal.
+If you're proposing large functional changes, it's usually better to do so in several smaller Pull Requests and linking them to a corresponding issue report which explains the overarching goal.

 ## Keep it self contained